log5r/BenzaitenAdlib/README.md

 1. Set up Python and TensorFlow for the M1Mac environment.
    * e.g. https://zenn.dev/log5/scraps/af1d7f748ed789
 1. Install each module.
-   * Since the following import statements appear in the program, please install the respective libraries so that these can be resolved:
+   * Since the following import statements appear in the program, please install the respective modules so that these can be resolved:
    ```python
     import music21
     import numpy as np